Omnipod Closed Loop Technology to be Compatible with Both Abbott and Dexcom CGMs

 On February 19, press releases from both Abbott and Dexcom announced formal partnerships with Insulet.
 Continuous glucose monitoring (CGM) technology developed by both companies will be compatible with the next-generation Omnipod Horizon Automated Insulin Delivery (AID) System, paving the way for consumer choice of CGM in interoperable systems.

 Abbott announced that their “next-generation FreeStyle Libre sensor” will work with the integrated system.
-Notably, Abbott has not yet received ‘integrated continuous glucose monitoring’ (iCGM) classification from the FDA on any currently approved system.
+Notably, Abbott has not yet received ‘integrated continuous glucose monitoring’ (iCGM) classification from the U.S. Food and Drug Administration (FDA) on any currently approved system.
 This classification is necessary to serve as a component in an interoperable hybrid closed loop system, comprised of technology from different companies.
-The FreeStyle Libre 2 — which was approved in Europe in 2018 — is currently under review by the FDA for approval in the U.S as an iCGM.
+The FreeStyle Libre 2—which was approved in Europe in 2018—is currently under review by the FDA for approval in the U.S as an iCGM.

 “Abbott is focused on creating future-forward health technologies that simplify how people living with diabetes manage their condition so they can live their best lives,” said Jared Watkin, senior vice president, Diabetes Care, Abbott.
 “As diabetes care becomes more interoperable, we’re developing more connected approaches to improve care.
 Through this partnership, Abbott and Insulet will offer an integrated digital health platform that is simple and accurate and will provide a best-in-class user experience.”